elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> It means that each module has its top-level scope.
 Top-level variables, methods, and functions from a module, in general, are not visible in other scripts.
-Modules expect to get exported.
+Modules expect to exportation.
 They want to be accessible from the outside and import what they need.
 In the browser, independent top-level scope also exists for each &#8249;script type="module"&#8250;.
 </div>
   </div>
 </details>